CIT Bank Review: Earn Up to 3.75% APY

 While SoFi is best known for its student loan consolidation, the bank has expanded to offer financial services, loans, and checking and savings products.
 With SoFi, you get up to $2 million in FDIC insurance since they work with partner banks.

 With the SoFi Checking and Savings Account, there are no monthly fees or overdraft fees.
 And if you set up direct deposit, you can receive your paycheck up to two days early.
-A 4.00% APY makes growing your savings easy,
+A base APY of up to 3.30%, with a six-month boost on new accounts of 0.70% APY makes growing your savings easy.***

 You can use their free tool SoFi Insights, to set financial goals, create a budget, track spending, and monitor your credit score.